 The point here is, does it really matter why you have pain?
 Just accept it, try and ignore it, and move on to do what you really want to do during the day other than watching t.v.

 Consider this perspective.
 As we grow older and the wear and tear on our bodies and bad luck from our gene pool, we likely will have some pain and maybe have some medical problems.
 For most people over 60, there is almost not a single day without pain.
 We can let the pain become our excuse to become a beer-drinking couch potato or we can try and ignore it and work through to do the activities that we know will help to keep us healthy and even living longer.

 Sometimes the temperature is in the 50’s or below, the wind is blowing off the bay at 20 mph, and the lifeguards are sitting in their chairs wrapped up in their blankets.
 However, the BP is <120/70, resting heart beats per minute is 55, and there are no OTC pain meds in the diet nor cardiologists on the horizon.
 There is also not a day without some ache or pain, usually in the knees or back.
 Sometimes after a good workout to help lube the joints, we suggest taking Omega-3 Fish Liver Oil .
-However, all of this work 4-5 times/week can allow you to advance to more serious activities than just the protected pool.

 With a little bit of pain and a few parts determination, brought about by all of the above, you can avoid the afternoon in the recliner with the 6-pack and channel-changer, and go visit some of your friendly neighbors and take their pictures.